School Profile

 From the Principal

-Education is a life-long journey, and together, we will continue to learn and inspire – students, teachers, and parents alike – at Cambridge Primary School.
-Most importantly, a strong partnership between families and the school is essential for the success of our students, and I encourage you to engage with us in every way possible.
-I am excited about the achievements that await us as we work together to support our students and look forward to celebrating our collective successes in the years to come.
+Education is a lifelong journey, and together students, teachers, and families continue to learn and grow.
+Strong partnerships with families are essential to the success of our students, and I encourage you to engage actively in our school community.
+I am excited for the achievements that lie ahead and look forward to celebrating our collective successes in the years to come.

 Jane Budd